-This page addresses how to incorporate debt fees and in particular fees on a DSRA letter of credit in sculpting and debt structuring analysis.
+This page addresses how to incorporate debt fees and in particular fees on a DSRA letter of credit when you are sculpting debt repayments and structuring debt.
 Fees paid on debt, including fees paid on a letter of credit, may or may not be defined as part of debt service and must be incorporated in developing sculpted repayment analysis.
 The discussion on this webpage demonstrates how the fundamental sculpting formulas that define debt at commercial operation as the present value of debt service can be adjusted to account for the debt fees by subtracting the present value of the fees from the fundamental debt sizing formulas.
 If the L/C fees are included as an operating expense, there are circular reference problems, but the debt fees do not have the NPV of fee adjustment.
 The amount of debt fees reduces the amount of debt that can be supported by cash flow — if you have the same cash flow and more fees, then the debt size from DSCR analysis will be reduced.
 As the size of the DSRA is affected by the fees and the fees depend on debt, a nasty circular reference arises.

 There are a couple of key files where I put the financial formulas, modelling examples and the VBA code for cases where you run into circular references.
 I have also made a file with some very simple examples that illustrate the formulas in cases where the interest rate is zero.
 You can file these file on the google drive in the Project Finance Section under exercises and then Section D for the Sculpting course.
 The second file is the circular reference resolution file attached to a model that deals with the DSRA as an L/C and includes provision for debt fees.

 Mechanics of Adjusting Debt Sizing for Fees with Debt Sizing from DSCR